-Ultra-pure high performance advanced ceramic materials are essential for processing next generation semiconductor devices.
+Ultra-pure high performance advanced ceramic materials are essential for processing next-generation semiconductor devices.
 Durex recognized the benefit of developing a heater technology that would complement the 2015physical properties of AlN.
-Thermal coefficient of expansion, thermal transfer, hardness and resistance to most chemicals, make AlN a preferred material for in-situ vacuum and other semiconductor applications.
+The thermal coefficient of expansion, thermal transfer, hardness and resistance to most chemicals, make AlN a preferred material for in-situ vacuum and other semiconductor applications.

 One example is where Durex developed a new Chiller Technology based Aluminum Nitride (AlN) Ceramic Heater technology with an embedded Tungsten RTD sensor.
 This patent pending extreme ceramic Chiller/Heater is capable of:

 - Heating from 100 to 450°C @ 200°C per second

 - Cooling from 450 to 100°C @ 100°C per second

 This performance is based on Durex's multilayer monolithic ceramic technology that could include heaters, cooling microfluidic, RTD sensors, ground planes and other layers.
 The high thermal conductivity and low-temperature expansion properties of AlN enable the fast temperature response.
 Applications for fast heat/cool chillers are common in semiconductor equipment and analytical instrumentation.